 Symptoms and Diagnosis of CRPS Type 1

 Living with Complex Regional Pain Syndrome Type 1 (CRPS Type 1) can be challenging due to its diverse range of symptoms.
-The condition often manifests as continuous burning or throbbing pain, sensitivity to touch or cold, swelling, and changes in skin temperature and color.
+The condition often manifests as continuous burning or throbbing pain, sensitivity to touch or cold, swelling, and changes in skin temperature and colour.
 Additionally, patients may experience changes in skin texture, hair and nail growth, joint stiffness, muscle spasms, and a decreased ability to move the affected body part.

 symptoms of CRPS type 1